“Beer is proof that God loves us and wants us to be happy.”Benjamin Franklin

 A local decent beer that you can easily find in most places in the Island of the Gods is Bintang Beer.
 You will probably find some tourists grabbing a bottle of Bintang while walking down Kuta street, or even some tourists wearing Bintang t-shirt all day long.
 I’m not a beer lover, but for me, Bintang is always refreshing!
 It tasted slightly light and has a nice crisp taste with a hint of citrus and bitter taste at the end – which is perfect for summer!
 I find myself enjoy Bintang the most when I’m having grill pork ribs for dinner, or when I finish my surfing lesson.
 Beer and summer could never go wrong!
 And the good thing is, it will only costs you around $2!

 Sharon Loh is an undergraduate student in Bandung, Indonesia.
-She has been slowly travelling and exploring more kind of foods since October 2012.
+She has been slowly traveling and exploring more kind of foods since October 2012.
 And her obsession with travel and food grows even stronger ever since.
 Her blog, Sharon Travelogue, tells them all.
 Follow her on Instagram, Twitter, and Facebook!

 7. Monteith’s Pinot Gris Lager from Greymouth, New Zealand.